 Create your customized trip itinerary with this handy planner!
 Either enter a search term in the box or select a category and see additional options to search.
-Click "Add to My Favorites" to add to your list.
-At any time, click the "View My Favorites" button below to see your list of favorites.
+Click "Save to Trip" to add to your list.
+At any time, click the "View Saved Trips" button below to see your list of favorites.
 Enjoy!

 Highland Brewing Co.

 (12 Old Charlotte Highway, Asheville) Visit the pioneers of craft beer in Asheville, brewing since 1994.
 Stop by their big Tasting Room to sample 15 brews every day of the week, along with live music and many outdoor concerts.
 Take a 45-minute guided tour of the fascinating brewing and packaging process.
 Easy parking.

 (1.4 or 2.4 miles, moderate) Hike a section of the famous Appalachian National Scenic Trail (or AT) near Hot Springs.
 What a picnic spot, with 360-degree mountain views!
 The 1.4-mile short loop crosses the summit.
 The 2.4-mile loop circles the mountain for outstanding views from all the sides.
 Or extend your hike in either direction of the AT.

 The charming town of Valdese celebrates the "Glorious Return" of the Waldenses from exile in Switzerland to their native Italy in 1689.
 Find 170+ vendors crafts, great food and top-quality entertainment.
 Main Street.
 9 AM-6 PM.
 Friday night concert also.
 Near Morganton.

 Gift a Cozy Getaway, Buffalo Creek Vacations

 Give the gift of a Buffalo Creek Vacation with a gift certificate.
 Recipients can choose to sleep in a caboose or a luxury log cabin on a bison ranch.
 Located 30 miles west of Asheville, with hot tubs, game rooms, fire pits, and pet-friendly accommodations.